kobucom/author/README-rep.md

 |  | Japanese | -> | Japanese |  |
 |  |  |  |  |  |

-In addition to a main source text file, you can prepare a passage of text as a separate file written for a specific purpose, such as a specific language or version.
-This kind of files are called **loaded files** or just load files.
-A location marker that specifies where a specific load file is loaded is called **load marker**.

-!draw!
-~;paper "Load file" |
-paper "Source" -; ball "Replacer" -; paper "Output" !end!

 A criteria for selecting passages that are included on each conversion is called **target selector** while selectors in the source text is called **in-text selectors**.

 ## Passage-Marked Text Examples

-A source text intermixed with in-text selectors (and load markers) is called **passage-marked** text.
+A source text intermixed with in-text selectors is called **passage-marked** text.

 Here is a simple source text with selectable passages for two languages.